Bloom Hamner

 Benjie Colberg has endeared himself to the boys through a variety of roles in two stints at Christ School.

-He will be Special Assistant to the Head of School and Dean of Campus Life starting with the 2022-23 academic year.
+He became Special Assistant to the Head of School and Dean of Campus Life starting with the 2022-23 academic year.

 Mr. Colberg received a B.A. in Economics from Denison University in 2015.
 There, he was part of three conference-championship lacrosse teams, two of which reached the NCAA quarterfinals.
 Mr. Colberg captained the team his senior year.

-Mr. Colberg likes to travel to visit friends and family, any competitive game, reading, watching University of Virginia basketball and the Washington Commanders, and photography.
-Mr. Colberg considers "The Lord of the Rings" to be the greatest movie trilogy of all-time.
+Mr. Colberg likes to travel to visit friends and family, any competitive game, reading, watching University of Virginia basketball and Washington Commanders football, and photography.
+In his opinion, "The Lord of the Rings" movies are the greatest film trilogy of all-time.

 Mr. Cole graduated from Union College (N.Y.) in 2019 with a degree in Geology.